Michael Cohen Sentenced To 3 Years In Prison Following Plea That Implicated Trump

 How The New Filings In The Michael Cohen Case Put President Trump In Legal Jeopardy

-First, Cohen told authorities that Trump had directed him to arrange payments to two women ahead of Election Day in 2016 to keep them quiet about sexual relationships they said they'd had with Trump — allegations Trump denies.
+First, Cohen told authorities that Trump had directed him to arrange payments to two women ahead of Election Day in 2016 to keep them quiet about sexual relationships they said they had had with Trump — allegations Trump denies.

 Federal authorities call that a violation of campaign finance law — one for which Trump also may be culpable.